zli82016/weather_widget_cvent/readme.md

 Test:
 Download the code and run on a browser/server.

-If the loading spinner does not go away for a  while, please reload the page.
+If the loading spinner does not go away for a  while, please reload the web page.
 I am going to improve it soon.